Celesca/product-management-system-v2/README.md

 `npm start`

 Then trying API endpoints with Postman or Web Browser at Port 3000.
+You can track the database by open your MongoDBCompass with Uri mongodb://localhost:27017.

 ### Docker

+Current unavailable

 ### API Endpoints Guidelines